-Mary and Peter are partners and have two partnership businesses i.e. Consultant A (consultancy services) and Architect B (architectural services).
+Mary and Peter have two partnership businesses i.e. Consultant A (consultancy services) and Architect B (architectural services).
 The taxable turnover of Consultant A is RM700,000 and that of Architect B is RM600,000.
 Both partnerships carry on different businesses and operate under separate names.
-Under this situation, the computation of taxable turnover for registration purpose will be done separately.
+Under this situation, the computation of taxable turnover for registration purposes will be done separately.